 [Section 15 amended by No. 32 of 1994 s.
 19.]

-16. Valuer-General may engage assistance under contract
+16. Engaging assistance under contract

 (1) The Authority’s employing authority has to act on the advice of the Valuer-General whenever it exercises its powers under the Public Sector Management Act 1994 section 100(1) relating to the engagement under contract for services of such valuers and professional, technical or other assistance as may be necessary to enable the Valuer-General to perform his duties and functions effectively.